 Ready to start an Academic Decathlon or Academic Pentathlon team?
-Both programs are aligned with national standards and the curriculum is ready to go — all you need are students and the interest to learn a LOT about each year’s theme.
+Both programs are aligned with National Standards and Alaska’s Educational Challenge and provide small group learning opportunities.
+Plus the USAD curriculum is ready to go — all you need is a coach + students + the curriculum to start the fun!

 Five reasons why this is the year to start a team